Table of Contents

 Is Skinny Mirror Still in Business?

-Skinny Mirror shut down its operation 7 months after appearing on Shark Tank and is out of business as of 2022.
+Skinny Mirror shut down its operation 7 months after appearing on Shark Tank.
+Skinny Mirror is out of business and its net worth is effectively $0.